-Inside: Parenting and disciplining a strong willed one, two or three year old child can be challenging.
-Learn the positive parenting approach to reduce emotional outbursts and power struggles.
+Inside: Parenting and disciplining a strong willed child can be challenging.
+Learn positive parenting approaches to reduce emotional outbursts and power struggles when your child is very determined and stubborn.

-At the dinner table, my two year old asked for water so I kindly poured some into the glass closest to her.
+At the dinner table, my two year old, easily described as a strong willed child, asked for water.
+I kindly poured some into the glass closest to her.

 What a terrible mistake that turned out to be.

-The glass in front of her was not the purple fairy cup she wanted.
+The glass in front of my daughter was not the purple fairy cup she wanted.

 Strike that.
-She didn’t just want it.
+She didn’t just want the purple cup.
 According to her, she needed it, in that very moment, more than anything in the world.
+She was determined,

 Determined toddlers know exactly what they want.